arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-4.md

 i now want to show what happens when you light up an led, make people actually send electrons via a circuit (represented by tiny leds, under a panel).

+---
+i'm okay with doing 'small' or 'light' things (see https://www.workingtheorys.com/p/make-something-heavy), because i am staying true to my curiosity. i'm not there yet, to do big (or heavy) things, and make projects like the [media lab](https://www.media.mit.edu/groups/tangible-media/people/) does.

+i might get there someday. but it's not today. i'm not there yet; i don't know enough yet.